 - 3.64 In LP1, Policy LIV1 clearly indicates that in addition to allocating the remainder of the housing requirement, additional reserved sites must be allocated to provide increased flexibility and potential options for future development beyond the current plan period. - 3.65 It is therefore necessary to outline the amount of additional land that should be allocated on reserved sites.
-This figure in most Local Plans is somewhere 5% and 10% of the final adjusted housing requirement (2,568)
+This figure is somewhere between 5% and 20% of the final adjusted housing requirement 2,568 dwellings in Pendle the figure to be used being dependent on previous levels of housing delivery.